About Gary

 Keller

 Gary maintains an active performance schedule.
-As a long time Miami freelance musician he has recorded with Gloria Estevan, Natalie Cole, Bebu Silvetti, Jen Carlos Canela, José José, and Pimpanella among others.
+As a longtime Miami freelance musician, he has recorded with Gloria Estevan, Natalie Cole, Bebu Silvetti, Jen Carlos Canela, José José, and Pimpanella among others.
 He has played back up for prominent touring artists including Frank Sinatra, Tony Bennett, Johnny Mathis, Barry Gibb, Michael Feinstein, Steve Lawrence and Edyie Gormé, Idina Menzel, and scores of others.
-As a jazz saxophonist Gary cut his teeth with the Woody Herman Orchestra in 1980-81 and has since performed with his own bands and beside many jazz stalwarts, including David Liebman, Jaco Pastorious, The Jaco Pastorious Big Band, John Pizarelli, Maria Schnieder, Jim McNeely, Manny Album, Billy Hart, Kenny Werner, Adam Nussbaum, Chico O’Farrill, Kenny Wheeler, Clare Fischer, John Clayton, Jeff Hamilton, Shelly Berg, Brian Lynch, Ignacio Berroa, Alan Baylock, the Navy Commodores, the University of Miami Concert Jazz Band, the South Florida Jazz Orchestra, and the American Jazz Philharmonic, and the Orchestre Symphonique de Mulhouse in France.
+As a jazz saxophonist Gary cut his teeth with the Woody Herman Orchestra in 1980-81 and has since performed with his own bands and beside many jazz stalwarts, including David Liebman, Jaco Pastorious, The Jaco Pastorious Big Band, John Pizarelli, Maria Schnieder, John Fedchock, Jim McNeely, Manny Album, Billy Hart, Kenny Werner, Adam Nussbaum, Chico O’Farrill, Kenny Wheeler, Clare Fischer, John Clayton, Jeff Hamilton, Shelly Berg, Brian Lynch, Ignacio Berroa, Alan Baylock, the Navy Commodores, the University of Miami Concert Jazz Band, the South Florida Jazz Orchestra, and the American Jazz Philharmonic, and the Orchestre Symphonique de Mulhouse in France.
+He has performed as a sideman on several Grammy- winning and Grammy-nominated recordings (Brian Lynch, Ed Calle, Natalie Cole).

-Gary has performed in venues on five continents, including the Blue Note Tokyo, Jazz Festivals at North Sea, Montreal, Brosella, Yokahama, Grahamstown SA, and Detroit, the Duc Du Lombards in Paris, the Bimhaus in Amsterdam, Ellington’s in Perth Australia, and the BeBop Club in Buenos Aires.
+Gary has performed at venues on five continents, including the Blue Note Tokyo, Jazz Festivals at North Sea, Montreal, Brosella, Yokahama, Grahamstown SA, and Detroit.
+He has performed at the Duc Du Lombards in Paris, the Bimhaus in Amsterdam, Ellington’s Jazz Club in Perth Australia, The UMO Jazz Club in Helsinki, and the BeBop Club in Buenos Aires.

-Gary is the founder and of the Miami Saxophone Quartet, and has co-produced the group’s five recordings on it’s own Fourtitude record label.
+Gary is the founder and of the Miami Saxophone Quartet and co-produced the group’s five recordings on its own Fourtitude record label.
 Gary is a Conn-Selmer endorsed artist and has both written and been the subject of articles in publications including the Saxophone Journal, Woodwind Player, IAJE Journal, and the Saxophone Symposium.